aszinck/BURGEE/README.md

 The V2/ folder contains the code used in Zinck et al, 2024 (submitted)

-# How to apply BURGEE
+# How to apply BURGEE V2
-All code is provided in javascript which can be copy-pasted and run on the Google Earth Engine
+All code is provided in javascript which can be copy-pasted and run on the Google Earth Engine directly

+1. Perform the intitial co-registration (V2/CoRegistration)
+2. Perform the second co-registration (V2/overlapCoRegistration)
+3. Add a band to all strips with firn air content (V2/addFACband)
+4. Perform the lagrangian displacement (V2/lagrangianDisplacementOfStrips)
+5. Calculate the basal melt rate (V2/basalMeltRate)

+Local GEE paths should be adjusted for saving and loading assets in-between scripts.
+All scripts are set to focus on the area around Totten Ice Shelf as a demo and can be moved to other ice shelves as explained in comments in the code.

+The computational time depends on the amount of REMA strips and the size of the ice shelf/area.
+It is not possible to run all years in one go in step 1,2 and 4 above due to the computational limit on the GEE, and the allowed time window can therefore be used to adjust this.
+Running all of the above scripts for Totten only will take around a week in total on the GEE, with the lagrangian displacement being the bottleneck.